OsamaAdam98/cpuHamada/README.md

 This was part of a project issued by prof. Al-Habrouk, Faculty of Engineering, Alexandria University.

 I had to learn Verilog and write up this code in the span of 4 days.
-The code isn't perfect but I'm proud of what I've accomplished.
+The code isn't perfect but I'm proud of what I'd accomplished.

 What follows is a detailed description of what every module is and what it does.